-Access Any File On Mac / PC From Your iOS Device With Younity
+Access Any File On Mac or PC From Your iOS Device With Younity

 The mobile storage that we have in our smartphones are limited and usually used to keep the files that we need on the go: recent vacation photographs, work reports in PDF etc. If however, you want complete access to the files that you have on your computer, you don’t need to move files around.
 Just get the Younity app to gain spontaneous access anytime you have an Internet connection.